david-osburn/DigIO-Programming-Task/README.md

 - All logs only follow the format given in the example:
 `177.71.128.21 - - [10/Jul/2018:22:21:28 +0200] "GET /intranet-analytics/ HTTP/1.1" 200 3574`
-- URLs can be a path like `/intranet-analytics/` and aren't required to be a complete URL e.g. `https://www.` etc
+- URLs are permitted to be a path such as `/intranet-analytics/` and aren't required to be a complete URL e.g. `https://www.example.net`
 - The terms `most visited` and `most active` refer to the frequency in which an item occurs in a given log file, irrespective of the date or time accessed
 - The status of a HTTP Request response does not matter (e.g `200`, `404`, `500`, `307`, `301`) and does not nullify most visited / most active counts
 - Data from the log files does not need to be cleaned, an error should be displayed if it is invalid and it is up to the user to provide a valid log file